When Delta’s data center blacked out in the summer of 2016, it led to three days of canceled flights and nine figures of lost revenue.

 What went wrong?
 Both Sony and Nintendo didn't allocate enough server bandwidth to handle a single-day usage spike.
 Like Amazon's cascading server problems mentioned above, the PSN and eShop had further issues down the line caused by problems with dependent servers going down first.

 Downtime can be prevented.
 But you need the right monitoring tools.
-While most monitoring programs focus on visualizations, Blue Matador's Watchdog server monitor actually sends you predictive alerts ahead of time giving you 15 extra minutes to solve problems before they strike.
+While most monitoring programs focus on visualizations, Blue Matador actually sends you predictive alerts ahead of time making sure you'll be the first to see problems before anyone else.